 Increasingly, we find ways that allow us to farm in non-traditional places.
 Especially relevant, the future is including indoor locations.
 Hence to therefore, Hydroponics involves growing plants without soil.
 Can you say vertical gardens built indoors?!
 One company has even started a farm in an old World War II bomb shelter underneath the streets of London using hydroponics technology.

 Most essential is preventing degrading farmland.
 It is so crucial to growing enough food sustainably.
 One recent study concluded that 100 million people could be forced to migrate in the next three decades.
 Furthermore, it’s all due to worsening land degradation.
 My friends, we are talking about unsustainable management of farmlands causes erosion, nutrient depletion and increased flooding.

 In conclusion, to feed the growing population, we will need to restore some of these lands.
 Hydroseeding helps make this process more efficient and more manageable.
 Land regeneration takes a long time.
 More important, this ground cover planting method, which involves spraying a mixture of seeds, water and additives such as fertilizers, results in improved erosion control.

 Food Tracking With Blockchain

 The blockchain, which is mostly known for being the platform that supports cryptocurrencies, could help us track where our food comes from.
-The platform can be used to trace any transaction, and no one entity can change the records within the blockchain.
+The platform used to trace any transaction, and no one entity can change the records within the blockchain.